-A BurstShort error occurs when the spacing between Burst Control Words is less than the BurstShort parameter.
+A BurstShort error occurs when the spacing between Burst Control Words is less than the minimum BurstShort the RX can handle which depends on the variant configuration.
 A burst length violation occurs when the length of a received burst, other than that ending with an EOP, is not a multiple of the LBUS width.